HC200ok/vue2-text-annotation/README.md

-# vue-sequence-labeling-box
+# vue-text-annotation-box

-> A vue2 component for sequence labeling
+> A vue2 component for manual text annotation

 ### Concept